kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 ```

-Putting this into context we can have for example:
+Putting this into context our user stories will be guided by the following structure:

 ```
 "As a [role] I want [feature] so that [benefit]".